 pro, “forward,” and

-An analysis of contexts of this nature, in these “prison” epistles, therefore, can throw a floodlight on Paul’s trials and his courageous spirit during this two-year confinement period.
+By analyzing these “prison” epistles, we learn more about Paul’s trials and his courageous spirit during this two-year confinement period.

 A consideration of the record in Acts, together with references from the four epistles mentioned above, reveals a great deal about certain persons with whom Paul had contact during this initial Roman confinement.
 Sometimes a few words or phrases speak volumes.